chvanikoff/todo/README.md

 ## Implementation Details

-Todo lists consists of Todo items;
+The application does not require npm or any special JS installations as it is written fully with Phoenix LiveView.

+Todo lists consists of Todo items.
+The main page shows all the lists while clicking "show" on the list row will show all the items in that list.

 All creations and updates (for both lists and items) are broadcasted to all connected clients